Food Safety at Home, School and Work

 -

-For more details, visit Health Canada’s Safe Internal Cooking Temperatures and print their handy temperature chart (PDF) for proper cooking temperatures of high risk food items.
+For more details, visit Health Canada’s Safe Internal Cooking Temperatures for proper cooking temperatures of high risk food items.

 How can we ensure food safety in schools?